YODA Project — Yale Open Data Access

 Model and Scope

-YODA’s data-sharing model gives YODA independent jurisdiction: data partners contractually transfer full decision-making authority to YODA, so the Project rather than the data owner grants or denies access.
-As of 2024, 499 trials are available, predominantly pharmaceutical and medical device trials from partners including Johnson & Johnson and SI-BONE, with approximately 385 requests processed at a roughly 95% approval rate.
-All requests and decisions are publicly posted for transparency.
+YODA’s distinguishing feature is independent jurisdiction: data partners contractually transfer full decision-making authority to YODA, so the project rather than the data owner grants or denies access.
 Approved researchers access data alongside protocols, analysis plans, and clinical study reports in a secure enclave.
+Conflict of interest disclosure is required and a Data Use Agreement is signed prior to access.

 Policy Influence